 It is REQUIRED that all travelers, regardless of rank, possess a Government Travel Credit Card (GTCC).

 All advanced courses are TECOM/MARFORES approved and funded.
 It is the parent commands and individual Marines responsibility to ensure proper funding is secured and that Marines arrive to FLW on fully funded TAD orders (to include maximum lodging and M&IE).
 Any misuse of government credit cards will be dealt with strictly.

-The detachments S-1 can facilitate administrative assistance, however due to DTS's hierarchy restrictions thay are not authorized to make changes to travel entitlements.
+The detachments S-1 can facilitate administrative assistance, however due to DTS's hierarchy restrictions they are not authorized to make changes to travel entitlements.

 TECOM will establish partial payments for all courses over thirty days in length.
 Marines should be prepared for delays in funding settlements for courses that cross fiscal years.

 No dispersing facilities are available at Ft Leonard Wood.
 Students will have access to ATMs, civilian banks and check cashing services.

 ACCOUNTABILITY - LEADERSHIP

 Parent commands need to ensure that appropriate MOL entries are made that will enable Marine Detachment FLW to join their Marines on our morning reports.

 Pro/Con submissions and TD fitness reports need to be completed for all courses over 30 days in length.

 Each student will be required to weigh in upon arrival and at the end of the course.
 If the student is outside of the prescribed standard for height and weight, an immediate determination will be made to continue his/her enrollment and / or receive negative conduct marks or an adverse fitness report.